2ndWatch/S3-Hybrid-Access/README.md

 * [AWS blog post](https://aws.amazon.com/blogs/networking-and-content-delivery/secure-hybrid-access-to-amazon-s3-using-aws-privatelink/)

 # Assumptions
 * This repository assumes that none of the resources in the infra folder are deployed within the organization which is unrealistic for the "real world".
-Which is why this repository should be used as sample code only.
+Which is why this repository should be used as sample code or a starting point only.
 * This architecture assumes that a Direct Connect or Site-to-Site connection exists, but no example code is provided for either.